pyOpenSci/software-peer-review/partners/scientific-communities.md

 JOSS <joss>
 Pangeo <pangeo>
 ```

-pyOpenSci collaborates with organizations that support the
-scientific community.
-This page focuses on domain-specific community
-partnerships with communities that want to add affiliated packages to
-their ecosystem through a review process.

-## How does the pyOpenSci / domain community partnership work?

 Numerous scientific Python communities are developing their own peer review
 processes for affiliated packages.
 Communities with their own package